refactco/integration-toolkit-for-beehiiv/README.md

-# Beehiiv WordPress Integration Plugin
+# wp to wp WP to Beehiiv Integration Plugin

 Effortlessly connect Beehiiv content and subscription capabilities with your WordPress site using this open-source plugin.